 I know so many of us owe who we have become to our fathers or those who filled that role of “Dad” for us – it could have been an Uncle, an older brother, or even a mentor later in life.

 All of that said, when you are blessed enough to have someone like my Dad, you learn the right kinds of lessons.
 Not always the easy lessons.
 Often not the fun lessons.
 But always the lessons that make us better.

 These are the lessons that set us up to be great Leaders and to deliver the amazing Customer service our Guest expect, demand, and deserve.

-Until next time, give your Dad a call and thank him – and treat your Guests like the most cherished of friends.
+Until next time, give your Dad a call and thank him – and keep your customers at the center of everything you do.

 #tonyjohnson #success #customerservicearticles #business #toledocustomerservice #customerservicequotes #humanresources #customerservicetrainingmaterials #recipeforservice #customerservice #HR #customerserviceblogs #freecustomerservicetraininmaterials #customerservicetraining #leadership